 - 66% of financial executives said acquiring new customers was their top strategic objective for their loyalty program.
 Just 56% said customer retention was their top objective (Forrester)

 - 80% of bank executives understand they are at risk of customer attrition; just 40% are focused on improving the customer experience (ACI Worldwide)

 - Less than 30% of consumers believe that offers from their banks are customized for their individual needs (NGDATA)

 Based on the changes in consumer expectations, every bank is shifting its thinking about the loyalty program.
 Instead of giveaways or rewards for credit card usage, banks are beginning to see their relationships with customers in a holistic fashion.

-Total relationship loyalty is the goal for most financial institutions.
-They want to be the one-stop shop for all of a customers’ financial needs.
+Total relationship loyalty is the goal of most financial institutions.
+They want to be the one-stop-shop for all of a customers’ financial needs.
 Whether it is investing, personal banking, business banking, or lending, banks want to be the provider of choice for each client.

-They track this by conducting surveys, and by being as accessible as possible.
-Providing online chat services, in addition to toll-free numbers, make it easy for customers to reach and interact with bank employees.
-No longer do customers have to call during business hours, or visit a branch to get results.
+They track this by conducting surveys and by being as accessible as possible.
+In addition to toll-free numbers, providing online chat services makes it easy for customers to reach and interact with bank employees.
+No longer do customers have to call during business hours or visit a branch to get results.